11notes/RTFM/linux/container/image/rootless.md

 # CONCULUSION

 Now we know why rootless images are the better option to run apps withing a container.
+We also know that certain image providers lie to you about their capabilities of running images rootless.
 It requires a little more preparation for the image creator to make their images run rootless by default, but it’s possible for any apps.
 If an app requires special privileges, instead of granting the entire container image said capabilities, the maintainer of the image can also simply assign the privilege to the binary that requires said capability, reducing the attack surface even more.
 Combined with [distroless](https://github.com/11notes/RTFM/blob/main/linux/container/image/distroless.md) images, rootless is the best approach to secure images for all and not just a select few who know what they are doing.

 **If you want better security for your container images, run them rootless from the start, not after they started.**